Generic filters

 When looking at trends in trade figures, economists often use statistics in constant (or ‘real’) prices: they remove inflation.
 This is because the inflation included in Current Prices (‘CP’) does not create any value and distorts comparisons between different periods.
 ONS refers to real prices as Chained Volume Measures (‘CVM’):

-- Current Prices measure the actual price paid for goods or services and are not adjusted for inflation.
-Unless otherwise stated, all current price data are provided in £ million and are seasonally adjusted.
+• Current Prices measure the actual price paid for goods or services and are not adjusted for inflation but are usually seasonally adjusted.

-Current prices are best used for analysing trade for a single period. (such as 2024).
-Be warned that politicians often prefer to use current prices for trends because they show growth due to inflation.
+Current prices are best used for analysing trade for a single period rather than multi-year trends.
+However, be warned that politicians often prefer to use current prices for trends because they show growth due to inflation.

 Another distortion in UK goods trade figures relates to precious metals.
 Precious-metal transactions (non-monetary gold and silver, platinum etc.) can involve £ billions and their prices are volatile.
-However, these imports and exports do not impact UK GDP because they do not physically move goods but involve change of ownership.
+However, these imports and exports do not impact UK GDP because they reflect change of ownership rather than physical movement of goods.
 As a result, it’s usually better to exclude precious metals from goods trade statistics.

 Please also note that ONS changed its methodology for collecting statistics on goods trade with the EU in 2021.
 The ONS estimates that this change increased reported exports to the EU by around 5% from 2021 onwards, and reported imports by around 6% from 2022 onwards.
 These material changes should be taken into account when comparing post-2021 UK-EU goods trade with pre-Brexit and pre-TCA figures.